leofurtadonyc/IRR-RPSL-Dispatcher/README.md

 The tool can be enhanced in several ways to integrate more effectively with other tools.
 This would facilitate end-to-end network automation and play a vital role in managing routing policies, where security and availability are critical.
 Please feel free to share any ideas or suggestions you may have.

+## Note
+This code has been tested with IRRD (local private for testing and development) and TC.
+It has not yet been tested with ALTDB or RADb.
+I will modify the code if needed once I have the opportunity to test with these systems’ APIs.

 ```
 python3 irr_rpsl_dispatcher.py --help
 usage: irr_rpsl_dispatcher.py [-h] [-s SERVER] [-p PORT] [--db-type {RADB,ALTDB}] [--instance {irrd,altdb,radb,tc}] [--http] [-o OVERRIDE] file